1. Cognitive Biases

 At a higher cognitive level (for example, in memorizing and recognizing), we encounter cognitive biases.
 For example, we memorize faces in the context in which we encounter them.
 If, for example, I only ever see the local baker in the bakery, we may well struggle to recognize each other if we meet by chance on vacation.
 This is a cognitive bias.

-We have all experienced this bias, but recognizing it requires a metacognitive process.
+We have all experienced this human bias, but recognizing real life examples of cognitive bias requires a metacognitive process.
 Unfortunately, metacognition (that is, being aware of a bias) often does not help us correct it.
 As a rule, the lower the level at which the bias operates (for example, in perception), the greater its resistance to metacognition.

-If we learn to understand through metacognition (that is, through a cognitive process capable of analyzing, even correcting, other cognitive processes) how our tendency to overgeneralize leads us to harmful, unjust, and even dangerous stereotypes, we can thus try to stop ourselves from overgeneralizing.
+If we learn to understand through metacognition (that is, through a cognitive process capable of analyzing, even correcting, other cognitive processes) how our tendency to overgeneralize leads us to harmful, unjust, and even dangerous stereotypes, we can thus try to stop ourselves from overgeneralizing and overcome common biases.
 In social cognition, metacognition (which can be improved with practice) is effective in reducing the possibly disastrous effects of cognitive biases.